ctkelley/SIAMFANLEquations.jl/README.md

 ## Curent version is 1.0.1: minor Project.toml updates

-I am trying to fix the docs problem

 ## This is the Julia package for my shiny new orange book

 <img width = 400, src="https://user-images.githubusercontent.com/10243067/184647769-d9d51ee9-79f0-48ba-96a4-b9ed2a66cdfa.jpg">